-Receptors For Cardiovascular Disease Research
+Receptors for Cardiovascular Disease Treatment Research

 Nuclear receptors and other receptors are critical regulators of metabolism, inflammation, and regeneration.
 Understanding the mechanisms underlying the involvement of nuclear receptors, as well as other receptors in the pathogenesis of cardiovascular disease and atherosclerosis may offer targets for the development of new treatments.